Do not leave the list but lose - ExBulletin

 Do not leave the list but lose

-RI 7th President Joko Widodo (Jokowi) Talk about the opportunity for him to become the general president of the Indonesian solidarity party (Psi).
-He admitted that he was still calculated if he registered later so that he was not lower.
+The 7th president, Joko Widodo (Jokowi) responded to news of his chances of becoming the general president of the Indonesian Solidarity Party (PSI).
+Jokowi admitted that he was still calculated if he registered later so that he was not lower.

+As we know, PSI will hold a congress to find a new general president.
+The congress should be held in July 2025.

 Despite this, Jokowi admitted that he had not participated in the registration of the candidates of the President of the PSI.
 According to him, the election of the general president is still long.